njfio/fluent_cli/README.md

 - **Dynamic Configuration**: Utilize JSON-based configurations to dynamically adjust command parameters, making your workflows flexible and adaptable to changing needs.
 - **Enhanced File Handling**: Support for uploading images and files directly through the CLI, integrated smoothly with asynchronous operations to boost performance.
 - **Secure Environment Interaction**: Automatic handling of environment variables and secure token management ensures that your operations are safe and your data is protected.
-- **Rich Output Options**: From pretty-printed markdown to code block only or structured JSON outputs, get the data you need in the format you prefer, directly in your terminal.
-- **Interactive Inputs**: Fluent CLI handles stdin inputs gracefully, allowing for interactive user sessions and seamless piping from other commands.
+- **Versatile Output Options**: Whether you need beautifully formatted markdown, concise code blocks, or well-structured JSON, Fluent CLI delivers your data in the format you prefer, right in your terminal.- **Interactive Inputs**: Fluent CLI handles stdin inputs gracefully, allowing for interactive user sessions and seamless piping from other commands.
 - **Autocomplete Workflow Names**: Fluent CLI includes autocomplete for all the configured workflow names which makes calling any of the workflows just a few keystrokes away.
 - **Versionable Secure Vault**: Fluent CLI is integrated with [amber](https://github.com/fpco/amber), as a secure vault for configuration information.